 Grating Coupler Inverse Design Configuration¶

-The grating coupler inverse design begins with a rectangular design region connected to a $Si$ waveguide.
-Throughout the optimization process, this initial structure evolves to convert a vertically incident Gaussian-like mode from an optical fiber into a guided mode and then funnel it into the $Si$ waveguide.
+The grating coupler inverse design begins with a rectangular design region connected to a waveguide.
+Throughout the optimization process, this initial structure evolves to convert a vertically incident Gaussian-like mode from an optical fiber into a guided mode and then funnel it into the waveguide.

 In the following block of code, you can find the parameters that can be modified to configure the grating coupler structure, optimization, and simulation setup.
 Special care should be devoted to the it_per_step